M U Canterbury Province

 Caring for families worldwide

-The Mothers' Union works through our local grassroots membership to support families and communities around the world.
+The M U works through our local grassroots membership to support families and communities around the world.
 There are over 4 million members working for us in one way or another!
 We work through local members who know what's needed where they are.

 Canterbury Province covers a large part of England as well as Europe, where our work varies from working to combat modern slavery, to supporting families with sick children in hospital, and much more in between.
-Some examples of work carried out in various places is
+Here are some examples of work carried out in various places: -

-Helping students and foodbank clients with our Starving Students Survival Guide and Foodbank recipe card
+Helping students and foodbank clients with our Starving Students Survival Guide and Foodbank recipe cards

-If you would like to become a supporter or member, find out more on the central website
+This is just a sample of what we do in the province - there is more on our work woldwide on the central website, and If you would like to become a supporter or member, you can also find out more on the central website

 You can find out what the Mothers' Union does in your area via the LINKS tab above (under "who we are").